Takeruso/HDreport_database/README.md

 🧑‍🎓 **Author**: Takeru (Second-year undergrad)
 🧪 **Tech used**: Docker, WSL, Sysbench, Python, SQL

-This report was produced in my second year of undergraduate study with limited SQL knowledge.
-With the help of AI tools, I designed and executed performance benchmarks for MySQL, MariaDB, and PostgreSQL under different workloads.
+This project was completed as a group assignment during my second year of undergraduate study at Swinburne.
+Although my SQL skills were still developing at the time, I took the lead in designing and executing the benchmarking experiments.
+With the support of AI tools, I set up isolated database environments using Docker on WSL, implemented automated tests with Python and Sysbench, and wrote most of the analysis and discussion sections in the final report.

+---

-## Contents
+## 📂 Contents

 - Experimental setup (WSL + Docker + Sysbench)
-- Query execution time & index impact
+- Query execution time & indexing impact
 - Concurrency benchmarking
 - Storage engine comparison